AFM-SPM/TopoStats/docs/usage.md

 TopoStats currently runs as a command-line programme.
 To use it you will have to use a "prompt" or "terminal" (they're essentially the same thing).
 What you use will depend on your operating system, but the following are some simple commands on navigation.
-If you use Windows then for consistency it is recommended to [PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell).
+If you use Windows then for consistency it is recommended to install and use [PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell).

 At the command line you use `cd` to `c`hange `d`irectory to the location of your files.
 For example if your scans are on